 When first setting up a blog, you'll want to create a blog post FIRST before creating your actual blog page.
-That way, when you create your actual blog page, you have something to link to.
-This will make more sense in the second section of the article.
+That way, when you create your actual blog page, you have a blog post to link to.
+This will be explained in the second section of the article.

 Creating a Blog Post

 - First, log into your account on manage.revolutionparts.com.

 - Then, click on the gear in the upper-right corner of the page to access the Account Settings.

 - From the Account Settings page, click in the left-side menu on your store name, then "Design," then "Pages.